nhrap-dev/HHIT/README.md

 ![Download HHIT](Python_env/assets/images/DownloadHHIT.jpg "Download HHIT")

 **2. Double-click "hurricane-hazard-import-tool.py".** If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hurricane-hazard-import-tool.py" again.
 If you have an older version of the HHIT tool, follow the prompt to install, then double-click "hurricane-hazard-import-tool.py" again.
 If you have a much older version of the HHIT tool or the Hazus Python Library then during the install/update there may be many conflicts and Anaconda will try to resolve them, which can take a long time.
 If Anaconda is unable to resolve the conflicts, then it is best to use Anaconda to delete the 'hazus_env' environment and then install a fresh Hazus Python Library by double-clicking the "hurricane-hazard-import-tool.py".
+Please see the Troubleshooting section for step by step instructions.

 ![Run HHIT](Python_env/assets/images/RunHHIT.jpg "Run HHIT")